A first-time DUI in Las Vegas Nevada without serious injuries is a misdemeanor carrying five main penalties:

 - the walk and turn test.18

-But police often lack NHTSA training.
+But police officers often lack NHTSA training.
 And they make critical mistakes when giving instructions and rating the suspect’s performance.
-If a defense attorney can invalidate the field sobriety test results in the case, the D.A. may be left with insufficient evidence to prosecute.
+If a DUI attorney can invalidate the field sobriety test results in the case, the D.A. may be left with insufficient evidence to prosecute.

 3.2.
 Physical condition caused inaccurate BAC result